graft-community/docs/Simple-step-by-step-setup-instructions-for-non-Linux-users.md

 ![17](simple-setup-images/17.png)

-Once your balance is unlocked, can now start the supernode in the next step.
+Once your balance is unlocked, you can start the supernode in the next step.

 * Exit the wallet (or create a new Terminal session), navigate to the `$HOME/supernode` directory and start `graft_server`